anandu06dev/ng4StarterKit/README.md

 As previously mentioned, it's a common practice to use services for business functionality and shared state.
 We relate to stateful services if we need to share data across components.
 Often simple services process HTTP API requests and responses and include CRUD operations. **We will depart from the status quo and use reactive repositories in favor of active data stores**.
 Technically speaking, there is no big difference!
 It's just a matter of semantics.

 We will combine the Repository pattern with the CQRS pattern to stem the heavy-lift when building complex User Interfaces.
 By introducing a repository implementation for form or UI models, we become superheros!
 The CQRS pattern allows us to answer different use cases with the respective data model, state changes are immediately replicated back to the read side.
 This process is called "projection".
 A projection can be leveraged in many different ways and layers.
 The most commonly used approach is an event-based projection causing an eventually consistent system.
-For Angular applications, however, we won't encounter this problem due to Angular's reactive change detection behaviour.
+For Angular applications however, we won't encounter this problem due to Angular's reactive change detection behaviour.

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Reactive_Flow.PNG)

 **A reactive API exposes Observables, Subjects or BehaviorSubjects** to manage the complexity of asynchronous data handling.
-If we share data with other components, we must keep track of changes by applying reactive techniques to prevent stale data.
-With an reactive approach we ensure that there will be no "eventual consistency" that normally arises when CQRS spans the client and server side.
+If we share data with other components, we must keep track of changes by applying reactivity to prevent stale data.
+With reactivity we ensure that there will be no "eventual consistency" that normally arises when CQRS spans the client and server side.
 RxJS gives us many great tools and operators to implement the "projection phase" between the read and write side.

 If no shared state exists, it is worth considering a simple Data Access Service and store temporary data as class members in the component.

 **» Why CQRS in the frontend?**<br/>

 With traditional CRUD-based web applications, conform to the REST architectural style, we may fall into the situation where we have to stitch together multiple resources to build a complex view model.
 Often RESTful APIs are very strict resource-oriented.
-In addition to this, we must transform and prepare data for the presentation.
+In addition to this, we must transform and prepare data for the presentation layer.
 Even in the case of sophisticated Web APIs, it's likely to happen that we must stitch together complex view models on the client side.
 Frontend developers often write adapter methods in UI controllers to elaborate view models, which, in the end, leads to fat and unmanagable controllers:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Up_Down_Flow.PNG)

 A domain model object should not be presented in the view layer or sent via message-passing queues.
-The domain model focuses on invariants and use cases rather than the needs of the view layer.
-Taking it to the next level, it's desireable to use a read repositories interfaces for the purpose of creating complex view models only.
-We create a meaningful layer, where we accommodate the needs of the view layer and resolve only dependencies that are essentail.
-In complex UI flows, CQRS can help to avoid complicated single models for every use case scenario.
-Developers face major challenges when managing data models in the frontend design system.
+The domain model focuses on invariants and use cases rather than the needs of the view.
+Taking it to the next level, it's advisable to use a view model repositories interfaces for the purpose of creating complex User Interfaces.
+We create a meaningful layer, where we accommodate the needs of the view and only resolve dependencies that are essential.
+In complex UI flows, CQRS can help to avoid complicated single models for every use case.
+A challenge which is strongly neglected by many developers.

-The read side repository has following advantages:
+The view model repository in the frontend has many advantages:

-- Events: No extra eventing system
-- Reactivity: Reactive state handling.
-- Consistency: No eventual consitency.
+- Separating concerns of each data model
-- Round trips: Save view state by HTTP API in view model repositories.
+- Reactive state handling results in "no eventual consistency" (active model push)
+- Always returns use case specific models
+- Helps to compose different API endoints
-- Query: Support for .onPush strategy throughout immutable query objects.
+- Providing immutable view models complies with the .onPush strategy
+- Sorting and Filtering data is separated from template pipes
+- Storing UI state on server side through HTTP requests possible
+- No code chaos!
+- Better unit testing

-**» Projection by Entity**<br/>
+**» Projection patterns**<br/>

-Decorating aggregates with factory methods that return different read models interplays with Angular's built-in change detection strategy, because it does not require us to implement an extra event system.
-The projection by entity pattern makes domain events and eventual consistency unnecessary as changes will be reflected almost simultaneously.
+The projection by entity pattern makes domain events and eventual consistency redundant as changes will be reflected almost simultaneously.

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/VMPRO.PNG)